 If someone is sharing false or misleading information, such as leaflets, publications or websites, report it to CERT NZ.
 You can also report false or misleading social media posts or information to the respective platform e.g. Facebook, Twitter etc.

 You may wish to deal with people spreading misleading information head on, but be aware they likely believe the falsehoods are true and could get defensive.
 It may be better to take a softer approach by talking to them privately, acknowledging their concerns, and searching for common ground.

-Read the information on the government websites and think about where your business and workers fit in the vaccine rollout.
-Share information with your team members.
+We recommend talking to your staff about COVID-19 vaccinations.
+Read the information on the government websites and share information with your team members.